SixLabors/docs/articles/imagesharp/processing.md

 This is the most common choice for request processing, thumbnails, and one-way export workflows.

+Use `Mutate()` when the loaded image is an intermediate value and there is no need to keep the original pixels.
+This keeps ownership simple and avoids a second full image allocation.

 ## Clone When You Need to Preserve the Original

 Use `Clone()` when the original image must remain unchanged: